 Jamie Lee Curtis is one of the most well-known actresses in the world of Hollywood.
 She’s starred in a slew of different genres of movies, such as Halloween (both 1978 and 2018), Freaky Friday (2003), and Forever Young (1992).
-Now, with being such a well-known name and face in Hollywood also comes the pressure of meeting the industry’s beauty standards.
+Being such a well-known name and face in Hollywood also comes the pressure of meeting the industry’s beauty standards.

 “I’ve done it all.
 I’ve had a little plastic surgery.
 I’ve had a little lipo.
 I’ve had a little Botox.
 And you know what?
 None of it works.
-None of it,” Curtis recalled in a 2002 interview with Telegraph.
+None of it,” Jamie Lee Curtis recalled in a 2002 interview with The Telegraph.

 Curtis had a fear of growing older, being undesirable, and ultimately being lonely because of it.
 This, unfortunately, caused her to start having drinking problems, on top of the prescription pills she was abusing.
 It was just a bad situation and mindset brought upon by the beauty ideals that Hollywood had instilled in its actresses.

 Jame Lee Curtis recalls a time where even the cameraman making a comment that he “couldn’t shoot her” because of the puffiness under her eyes.
 “Ten years ago, before anybody did that, I had fat taken from underneath my eyes because I was on a movie and I was puffy.
 I remember the cameraman saying: ‘I can’t shoot her now’.
 I remember being mortified.”

 Fortunately, she realized that this lifestyle of drinking and taking pills to cure emotional stressors was not worth the strain she was putting on herself and her family.
 She voluntarily entered a rehab facility and has been sober since 1999.